 by Meghan Fuller Hanna

-Among readers of Lightwave Europe, the acronym "FTTH" is well–understood to mean fibre to the home.
+Among readers of Lightwave, the acronym "FTTH" is well-understood to mean fiber to the home.
 But for subscribers of Amsterdam's CityNet network, the "H" could also stand for "houseboat."
-Thanks to an existing military connector specially designed for external field deployment, even houseboat owners in the Netherlands' capital city are now enjoying voice, video, and data services via fibre.
+Thanks to an existing military connector specially designed for external field deployment, even houseboat owners in the Netherlands' capital city are now enjoying voice, video, and data services via fiber.

 "A fixed optical connector was out of the question," recalls Draka engineer Ignaat Eijpe, "so I had to think of a type of connector that is first of all robust enough for 'ordinary people' to handle and also easy to clean."